Sambizanga

 AT THE FEST!

 All screenings are on a free seating, first-come, first-served basis.
-We kindly ask all ticket holders to arrive on time to be guaranteed entry.
+We kindly ask all ticket holders to arrive on time.
+Latecomers may not be guaranteed entry.

 RUSH QUEUE: